sombriks/sombriks-hq/assets/posts/0004-vuejs-into-a-cordova-project.md

 else appinit();
 ```

-**Step five:** Changhe the default output folder for _npm run build_ command.
+**Step five:** Change the default output folder for _npm run build_ command.

 This step resolves a simple yet powerful detail: when you build your vue app,
-the final output is the dist directoy.
+the final output is the dist directory.
 Since we want it for our cordova setup,
 this folder must overwrite the www folder.

 We could do this by hand all the time, but the vue build system has a simpler